Activiti/activiti-cloud-examples/kubernetes/helm/README.md

 ### Installing services

-A helm install will have a name - either allocated automatically or you can specify (using --name).
+A helm install will have a name - either allocated automatically or you can specify (using --name) to have a repeatable script.
 To install without a name do:

 helm install ./activitiinfrachart

 from this directory.
 The output will give you a release name (in the 'NAME:' section).
+Note the infrastructure release name (you can also find it in dashboard).

+Install a runtime bundle database:

+helm install ./activitirbdbchart/

+Again note the name.

-Use this release name when installing activitirbchart by doing
+Use the infrastructure release name and rb db name when installing activitirbchart by doing

+helm install --set infra.release.name=infrastructurereleasename --set rb.db.release.name=rbdbreleasename ./activitirbapchart

-helm install --set infra.release.name=namefrompreviousoutput ./activitirbchart
+e.g. helm install  --set infra.release.name=wobbly-mouse --set rb.db.release.name=washed-bat ./activitirbapchart/

+To create more RB aps simply repeat the command and they will be automatically load-balanced.
+Or you can scale using the Scale button under deployments in the kub dashboard.

 The runtime bundle will now be installed by helm as a further release but it will access services from the infrastructure release.

-The activitirbchart is set up with an example rb - to use your own you'll need to specify that name as the value of the --image.repository parameter (and the image.tag parameter if not 'latest')
+The activitirbapchart is set up with an example rb - to use your own you'll need to specify that name as the value of the --image.repository parameter (and the image.tag parameter if not 'latest')

-If you run the same command again you should get a second instance of the RB and zuul should loadbalance between them.

 To remove a release do helm delete releasename .
 To see all releases do helm list --all